StartupsPoleEmploi/labonneboite-common-old/labonneboite/web/auth/README.md

 # Authentication system (PE Connect / PEAM / SSO)

-User instances are stored in the `labonneboite.common.models.auth.User` model.
+User instances are stored in the `labonneboite_common.models.auth.User` model.

 To handle registration and login of users, we rely on the following tools: